ReflectionHLE/ReflectionHLE/README.md

 there's no separate menu item for the full screen resolution, is that using any resolution other than the desktop's may lead to unexpected behaviors on certain environments, like desktop icons getting messed up.
+- "sndinterthreadbufferratio" specifies the sizes of a few misc. internal audio buffers, relatively to another buffer (which is filled by SDL).
+If you hear crackling sound, then increasing this value *might* resolve the issue, although more memory will be consumed.
+Also, there's no *guarantee* that this will solve any problem.

 The following settings are not even written to the cfg file by default: